korx/Korx.Cycler/README.md

 #### `duration`
-This is the amount of time in milliseconds between each interval setup when `play()` has been invoked.
+This is the amount of time in milliseconds between each step interval - setup when `play()` has been invoked.

     duration: 5000

+#### `flutter`
+This is the amount of time in milliseconds between each item transition when there is a queue of items to action.

+    flutter: 250

 #### `appear`